kevinher7/mlflow-template/README.md

 # Installation

-1. Fork the repo
+1. Clone the repo
+2. Change the project name in pyproject.toml
+3. Copy the dist.env into .env with `cp dist.env .evn`
-2. Run `poetry install` to get the base dependencies
+4. Run `poetry install` to get the base dependencies (if the preivous step is done, then it also initializes a virtual environment in the repo)
-3. Use mlflow ui with `mlflow ui`
+5. Use mlflow ui with `mlflow ui`

 # TODO